Novaes/ouro/readme.md

+### Ouro
-### Auto-tuner that builds optimized kernels for CNNs ###
+    It is an Auto-tuner that builds optimized kernels for ConvNets

-    It runs the three main methods to compute the convolution: Direct Method, Lowering and Convolution by FFT and give the best method .o, given the parameters of the Convolution layer.
+    Given convolution parameters, It runs the three main convolution methods: Direct Method, Lowering and FFT-based and give the best method .o and auto-tuned parameters.

     requirements:
         Terra (github.com/zdevito/terra)